bruceskingle/thirdcottage/docs/index.md

 performed by artisans working from a home workshop.
-While machine tools are used in our production processes where they make sense, and our designs are supported by Computer Aided Design (CAD), our products are made largely by hand and customised so that every piece is unique.
+While machine tools are used in our production processes where they make sense, and our designs are supported by Computer Aided Design (CAD), our products are made largely by hand in workshops in the UK and customised so that every piece is unique.

 ## Hand Made to Measure Solid Wood Furniture
 All of our furniture is made from solid wood, no metal fixings (screws nails etc.) are used